l-d-s/rankGap/README.md

-The histogram has been stratified by the signs of the *t*-scores, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons —i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs.
+The histogram has been stratified by the signs of the *t*-scores, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons—i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs.

 As a measure of concordance, rank-gap statistics implicitly emphasize